-As a new organizer, there are thoughts and questions and maybe even pressures to pick a speciality.
+As a new organizer, there are thoughts, questions and maybe even pressures to pick a specialty.
 Do I specialize in ADHD organizing?
 Holistic organizing?
 Senior Moves?
-Is holistic even a speciality or a methodology?
-The next meeting is tomorrow and I'll have to introduce myself, what do it say!!!
+Is holistic organizing even a specialty or a methodology?
+The next meeting is tomorrow and I have to introduce myself, so what do I say?

-You might be a season organizer and still fill the pressure.
+You might be a seasoned organizer and still feel the pressure.

-I have sat in many chapter meetings and heard a frustrated exclamations of "I don't have a speciality yet!" or slightly embarrassed "I am 'just' a generalist."
+I have sat in many chapter meetings and heard frustrated exclamations of "I don't have a specialty yet!" or slightly embarrassed "I am 'just' a generalist."

 It saddens me to see the anxiety or embarrassment.
-Those are totally normal feelings, but let's start to shift the mindset of specialities.
+Those are totally normal feelings, but let's start to shift the mindset of specialties.
 I have a few thoughts on how to do that:

-Picking a speciality is like picking your favorite color.
-You don't really pick your favorite color, you just know, so go with what feel right and what you enjoy.
+- Picking a specialty is like picking your favorite color.
+You don't really pick your favorite color - you just know.
+So go with what feel right and what you enjoy.

-Don't stress about it.
-You don't have to have a speciality.
+- Don't stress about it.
+You don't have to have a specialty.
 You might develop one later or never.
 That is okay!

-Having a speciality is really for you - not your clients.
+- Having a specialty is really for you, not your clients.
 It gives you a really specific and clear snippet of what you do, so others automatically think "that is me!" or "I know so and so that could use your help!"

-A speciality is also really for your marketing purposes.
-Marketing is best done with surgical precision, not shot gun.
-A speciality helps identify where to focus your marketing efforts in finding and bringing in your ideal clients.
+- A specialty is also really for your marketing purposes.
+Marketing is best done with surgical precision, not a shot gun.
+A specialty helps identify where to focus your marketing efforts in finding and bringing in your ideal clients.

-If you are in process of specializing or living large as a generalist, I hope this have given you some helpful pointers and encouragement!
+If you are in the process of specializing or living large as a generalist, I hope this has given you some helpful pointers and encouragement!